Rafael Barišić: Early life

 Barišić was born in Oćevija, a small village near Vareš, at the time part of Bosnia Eyalet of the Ottoman Empire.
 His father was named Marijan, and his mother was Mara née Pejčinović.
 His cousin Gabrijel Barešić was also a Franciscan who served as the bishop of Lezhë (in present-day Albania) in Rumelia Eyalet.
 On 16 April 1817, Barišić entered a novitiate at the Franciscan friary in Kraljeva Sutjeska.
 A year later, he gave his vows.
 At the time, the Franciscan Province of Bosnia sent its friars for education in Italy or Hungary, since there were no established institutions for the education of clergy in Bosnia at the time.
-Thus, Barišić was sent for education in Torino, where he successfully finished his studies.
-In Torino, he held a public discussion on philosophy, which served as a condition for licentiate for the professorship and the so-called rigorous exams.
+Thus, Barišić was sent for education in Turin, where he successfully finished his studies.
+In Turin, he held a public discussion on philosophy, which served as a condition for licentiate for the professorship and the so-called rigorous exams.
 His thesis was titled in Latin as Conclusiones selectae ex universa philosophia.
 In 1823, he held a public discussion on theology titled Theses ex Theologia selectae.
 After successfully defending both his theses and finishing the rigorous exams, he gained the title of general lector.
-He lectured on philosophy in Torino, and theology in Bologna.
+He lectured on philosophy in Turin, and theology in Bologna.
 Because of the lack of priests in Bosnia, the Province requested Barišić to return in 1827, and there he was appointed the Province's secretary and director of education.
 In 1830, Barišić was appointed a parson in Zovik in northern Bosnia.